-After COVID delayed multiple games from getting underway, footy fans are ready to tackle another big season, with the NRL officially kicking off on Thursday, March 12.
-With the Sydney Roosters picking up last year’s Premiership title after an epic clash against the Canberra Raiders, there’s plenty of excitement for the 2020 season to get underway, despite some big name players such as Matt Gillett, Darius Boyd, Paul Gallen, Sam Burgess, Greg Inglis, Robbie Farah and Cooper Cronk all announcing their retirements during the off-season.
-After the postponement of the 2020 NRL season due to COVID-19, the season will officially get back underway on May 28.
+After COVID delayed multiple games from getting underway, footy fans are ready to tackle another big season.
+With the Sydney Roosters picking up last year’s Premiership title after an epic clash against the Canberra Raiders, there’s plenty of excitement for the 2020 season, despite some big name players such as Matt Gillett, Darius Boyd, Paul Gallen, Sam Burgess, Greg Inglis, Robbie Farah and Cooper Cronk all announcing their retirements during the off-season.
 Find out when and where you can catch the 2020 NRL season below.

 How to watch the NRL

 The NRL is available on Kayo and Foxtel, as well as via Channel 9 for free-to-air viewers.
 Streaming services such as Kayo and Foxtel will showcase every match of the regular season live and on-demand, helping you get your rugby league fix.

 NRL on Kayo

 With every game of the regular 2020 season, including the Finals Series, available both live and on-demand – with the Grand Final also available via delayed coverage – Kayo has plenty of footy to keep you entertained.
 Kayo coverage also includes highlights of the Intrust Super Cup, on-demand coverage of the State of Origin series, as well as select games of the NRL Women’s Premiership and the UK Super League.

 - Kayo also showcases multiple NRL talk shows, giving you behind the scene analysis and breakdowns of the week’s action.